Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 - Attach a new sub-domain to your online store at `https://checkout.my-awesome-hydrogen-store.com`.
 - Set the `cookieDomain` to the same root domain at `<ShopifyAnalytics cookieDomain="my-awesome-hydrogen-store.com" />`.

+> Note:
-> Note: It is expected behaviour that Hydrogen analytics and checkout analytics do not connect when in development and preview mode.
-This will only connect in production mode.
+> Hydrogen analytics and Shopify checkout can only be connected in production.
+They can't be connected in development and preview modes.

 ## Shopify Analytics data